simonswain/straw/README.md

 ## Installing as a service

-Once you have your topology tested and working, you'll probably want to install it as a service.
+Once you have your Topology tested and working you'll probably want to install it as a service.

 Place this somewhere like `/etc/init/myapp.conf`.
 The path to your node binary may be different, particularly if you are using nvm.